marcsous/unwrap/README.md

 MATLAB C++ mex wrappers to the phase unwrapping C code at https://github.com/geggo/phase-unwrap

-The .cpp files are the wrapper and the .c files are the original code from the link above.
+The .cpp files are the wrappers and the .c files are the original code from the link above.

 Instructions